McManning/frojs/README.md

 Contributing
 ======
-Since this is no longer one of my main projects, I'm open to pull requests but may be slow to respond.
+I'm open to pull requests.
+If you have something more in mind, shoot me an email.

 Documentation for current usage and formats is slowly being built up on the [wiki](https://github.com/McManning/frojs/wiki).
 Places I will most likely tackle next are described in the roadmap.